In an era where music culture moves at speed, The Slackers represent an unwavering commitment to craft built through time.

 The enduring presence of The Slackers speaks to a particular way of working, with a career defined by consistency instead of reinvention with each release adding another layer to their deep catalogue.
 Having built an early classic run of albums in the 1990s based on ska and rocksteady, their early 2000s releases Wasted Days and Close My Eyes showed deeper songwriting with a broad emotional range before Peculiar sharpened their political edge.
 Even now in the 2020s, their approach seems to have accelerated into a rich period with 2 full-length albums, archival recordings, the terrific 2025 EP Money Is King and even a Dub Classics album reworking their best material through the lens of Lee “Scratch” Perry and Mad Professor.
 All of this alongside a relentless touring schedule that has kept their international fanbase happy for decades.

-We caught up with The Slackers’ saxophonist Dave Hillyard to find out how The Slackers have been able to sustain such an incredible output, both in the studio and on stage, for so, so long:
+We caught up with The Slackers’ saxophonist Dave Hillyard to find out how the band have been able to sustain such an incredible output, both in the studio and on stage, for so, so long:

 Hi Dave, thanks for speaking with us today!
 What do you think is the secret to The Slackers longevity?